This perennial wildflower consists of a rosette of basal leaves

 blades.
 It is also more likely to have narrowly winged petioles than

 the latter species.
-Round-Leaved Ragwort also resembles Prairie Ragwort
+Spoon-Leaved Ragwort also resembles Prairie Ragwort

 except it lacks the abundant cobwebby and mealy

 hairs of the latter during the blooming period.
-Round-Leaved Ragwort
+Spoon-Leaved Ragwort

 often has some cobwebby hairs toward the base of its stems and along